2025 Sydney Harbour Bridge protest: Australian politicians

-The march was criticised by Liberal party leader Sussan Ley, who said that the protest "doesn't sound peaceful" and questioned the bridge being shut down.
+The march was criticised by Liberal Party leader Sussan Ley, who said that the protest "doesn't sound peaceful" and questioned the bridge being shut down.
 Premier Chris Minns also expressed opposition to the march, especially the location, which led to some criticism by his own party.
 Minns later said that he believed the protesters had the "right intentions" and respected that they were peaceful and followed police instructions.

-Stephen Lawrence of the state Labor party criticised what he called the state's "slow and steady demonisation of protest" comparing it to the police violence during the first Gay and Lesbian Mardi Gras in Sydney in 1978.
+Stephen Lawrence of the state Labor Party criticised what he called the state's "slow and steady demonisation of protest" comparing it to the police violence during the first Gay and Lesbian Mardi Gras in Sydney in 1978.
 The day after the protest, Prime Minister Anthony Albanese said that it was "not surprising" that so many people attended, and praised the peaceful nature of the protest.
 The day after the protest, his government sent another AU$20 million in humantiarian aid to Gaza.

-Australian Assistant Minister for Foreign Affairs Matt Thistlethwaite expressed disaproval of the use of Ayatollah Ali Khamenei's photo on a protest sign, but said that the protest was peaceful overall.
+Australian Assistant Minister for Foreign Affairs Matt Thistlethwaite expressed disapproval of the use of Ayatollah Ali Khamenei's photo on a protest sign, but said that the protest was peaceful overall.
 Ed Husic, who attended the march, said the protest showed that the government had underestimated how "deeply [people] feel and how much they want governments to act on the concerns that they have."